top of page

 • BCAAs alone are not muscle growth promoting

-• Supplementation is not recommended as it likely won't help a high protein diet
+• Supplementation is not recommended as it likely will not help a high protein diet

 CONSIDERATIONS

-If you are vegan, it can be difficult to consume high-quality protein meals as the amino acid profile of plant-based products is generally low.
-Nonetheless, supplementing with a vegan protein powder that uses rice and pea protein as their primary sources can be beneficial!
-Additionally, combining foods such as rice and beans can create a complete protein meal.
+Vegan: it can be difficult to consume high-quality protein meals as the amino acid profile of plant-based products is generally low.
+Nonetheless: supplementing with a vegan protein powder that uses rice and pea protein as their primary sources can be beneficial.
+Also, combining foods including rice and beans can create a complete protein meal!

 SUMMARY

-If you want to maximize your progress and create the most anabolic environment, it is important to pay close attention to protein quality and consume complete protein sources.
+If you want to maximize your progress and create the most anabolic environment: it is essential to pay close attention to protein quality and consume complete protein sources!

 Comments